My

 by Donna Rose Stewart

-me that he wasn't too happy with me either - that he was jealous
+tells me that he wasn't too happy with me either - that he was jealous of me,

 When